Saaketh-J/NewColor/README.md

 # NewColor
-A ML project that colorizers black and white photos.wow so cool scholar mode on woohoo
+A ML project that colorizers black and white photos using a Convolutional Neural Network architecture.
+Deployed on a Streamlit instance.